10 great wine pairings with salmon

 Salmon is in many ways the chicken of the fish world - an ingredient you can serve in many different ways and therefore match with a number of different wines.

-That said, it’s a rich fish, often served with cream or butter and therefore a natural candidate to pair with a medium-to-full-bodied white wine like chardonnay.
+That said, it's a rich fish, often served with cream or butter and therefore a natural candidate to pair with a medium-to-full-bodied white wine such as chardonnay.
+But nowadays it's often served raw or grilled which opens to the door to many other wine pairings.
+Read on for my wine pairing suggestions:

 Raw salmon such as salmon sashimi or tartare